 In her APTN role, she hopes to bring the voices and reality of trans people in the Asia Pacific Region to international advocacy spaces, challenging the cis and western-centric norms of trans rights in the global space.

 Nhuun is obsessed with rom-com movies from the 90s and preppy aesthetics.
-She also loves cafe hopping and is interested in sustainable fashion.
+She also loves cafe hopping and has been interested in sustainable fashion.

-Marli is passionate about health and gender equity.
-It is with deep gratitude that her work has led to many friendships all over the world.
-Marli has an MPH in behavioral health.
-Previous to rejoining APTN, she worked at an international grantmaking foundation in New York.
+Marli is passionate about health and gender equity and, it is with deep gratitude, that her work has led to many friendships all over the world.
+Marli has a Masters in Public Health and previous to rejoining APTN, she worked at an international grantmaking foundation in New York.

-Marli is excited to be working alongside the most brilliant and passionate leaders doing rights work and looks forward to supporting local and regional organisations to grow and make a global impact.
+Marli is excited to be working alongside the most brilliant and passionate leaders doing rights work and looks forward to supporting local and regional trans organisations grow and make impact in their local community and the greater world.

 Marli likes trying new things including lots of different arts and crafts activities.
 She is currently trying her hands at pottery!